meteor/react-packages/README.md

 ### Testing

 Due to difficulties in testing packages with "peer" NPM dependencies, we've worked around by moving package tests into harness test apps.
 You can find them in `tests/`.

+### Publishing

+Due to the dependency graph, the order these packages are published in can be important.

+In order to simplify the process, the `./publish-packages.sh` script can be used to automatically bump package versions and publish the packages in the correct order.

+> This is a shortcut to the script in `scripts/publish-packages/index.js`.